artyomagadzhanyan421/taskify/README.md

 ### Components
 - Navbar - Navigation bar with a sign-out button
-- Tasks - Displays the list of tasks using a responsive grid layout
+- Tasks - The list of tasks using a responsive grid layout
 - NoTasks - Shows alert message if no tasks were created
 - Error - Renders API error messages
 - LoadingTasks - Displays loader component for all tasks
-- LoadingTask - Shows loading state for a single task
+- LoadingTask - Loading state for a single task
-- LoadingForm - Lands Skeleton loader to render Edit page information
+- LoadingForm - Skeleton loader to render Edit page information

 ## ⚙️ Installation & Setup